Jberczel/metaprogramming_ruby_2_notes/10_active_support_concern_module.md

 ## Rails Before Concern

-_ActiveRecord::Base_ is an assembly of dozens of modules that defien both instance methods and class methods.
+_ActiveRecord::Base_ is an assembly of dozens of modules that define both instance methods and class methods.

 Before _ActiveSupport::Concern_ there was another way to roll those methods into _Base_.

 ## The Include-and-Extend Trick

-In Rails 2, all validaiton methods were defined in _ActiveRecord::Validations_ (there was no Active Model at this time).
+In Rails 2, all validation methods were defined in _ActiveRecord::Validations_ (there was no Active Model at this time).

 ```ruby
 module ActiveRecord